impossibleflight/Bridge/README.md

 #  Bridge

-Bridge helps make using Objective-C code in Swift more Swift-like.
+Bridge helps make interacting with Objective-C and the Objective-C runtime in Swift more Swift-like.

 ## Installation